 Photography Workshops—when a group of people work together in an interactive, creative, photography environment to study the art of photography while practicing the skills obtained.

-Ok, sounds a little to dictionary, so in a nutshell, let’s explain the types of workshops I conduct and the expectations for all involved.
-First, there are many photography workshops advertised out there, many undeserving of the use of the word “workshop.”
+There are many photography workshops advertised out there, many undeserving of the use of the word “workshop.”
 Most workshops fall into two types, those that like to call themselves workshops and merely provide a group of models and photographers a location to gather and basically have a “shoot-out” with no photography instruction whatsoever.
 Usually, the so-called instructor, is more of a host, especially since they rarely have any substantial photography credentials.

 Then there are those with reputable, credentialed instructors that provide top-quality models and a make-up artist with great photographic lighting equipment for the attendees.
 These type workshops are usually held in great locations conducive of the workshop intent.
-My workshops fit this category—top models, top make-up artists, top equipment for use by the photographer and top locations throughout the world.
+My workshops fit this category—top models, top make-up artists as required, top equipment for use by the photographer and top locations throughout the world.
 These photography workshops are well-organized and come complete with instruction, both hands-on and in lecture format.

-I normally conduct several types of photography workshops, open to all levels of experience, from just beginning to advanced photographers, when I’m not lecturing or speaking at events like FotoFusion, Photo Plus Expo, Julia Dean Photo School, Palm Beach Photographic Center, etc. These types fall into the following categories:
+I normally conduct several types of photography workshops, open to all levels of experience, from just beginning to advanced photographers, when I’m not lecturing or speaking at events like FotoFusion, Photo Plus Expo, Julia Dean Photo School, Palm Beach Photographic Center, etc.

 What can you expect at these workshops besides a well-credentialed instructor, sometimes VIP-guest instructors, top-models, top-make-up, top locations, top photographic gear for your use?
 For starters, you’ll get some great images and you’ll get an experience of a lifetime.
 You’ll get to network, make friends and learn from the best with the best.
 A photography workshop conducted right,.

-We’ve practiced this system for almost eleven years now and it has worked very well for everyone.
 Our photography workshop attendees come back time after time—hence our high, customer loyalty return rate.